The Un-Romanticized Era of Depression Anti-Nostalgia

 DIRECTOR: Walter Hill/1975

-A freight train comes whistling ’round the bend carrying, along with its cargo, a solitary traveler.
+A freight train comes whistling ’round the bend carrying, along with its slow-moving cargo, a solitary traveler.
 Wearing a flat cap and dressed in plain workmen’s clothes, the grizzled, lined features of every man standing in a bread line on every city street corner across the country looks out from the open door of his “private” boxcar to regard the country crossroads of Southern America.
 Whizzing by a flatbed truck, the man locks eyes momentarily with two kids standing in the back, their “pa” (presumably) a shadowy figure in the driver’s seat waiting for the train to pass.
 From the desperate city to the desperate country… or something.
 Rolling into town around nightfall, the man takes his evening repast at a lunch counter near the town’s center, glancing over his shoulder every now and again to see what’s what in his new surroundings.
 Watching a group of men congregating near an abandoned factory-looking building across the way, the man turns to the waitress and points at his empty coffee cup.
 “Third refill costs a nickel,” says the waitress.
 The man holds up a nickel and places it on the counter.
 “Tip.”
 Adjusting his cap, five cents lighter and six remaining dollars to his name, the man crosses the street to join what promises to be the center of attraction.

 The 1970s saw a veritable boom of movies set during the Great Depression.
 Following the runaway success of Arthur Penn’s masterpiece Bonnie and Clyde in 1967, a brief but by no means complete inventory of Depression-era period pieces – ranging from high-end fare like Chinatown (1974), Thieves Like Us (1974), and Bound For Glory (1976) to action flicks and exploitation fare like Boxcar Bertha (1972), Dillinger (1973), and Big Bad Mama (1974) – reveals an unusual preoccupation with 1930s settings.
 Beyond the obvious visual appeal of narrow-brimmed hats, waist-clinched dresses, and roadsters with running boards, the period undoubtedly held great historical and thematic appeal for filmmakers of the 1970s as well, nowhere more transparently so than in the famous scene in Bonnie and Clyde where the outlaw Clyde (Warren Beatty) hands a gun to two dispossessed tenant farmers and the pair proceed to shoot out all the windows on a shack the bank had recently foreclosed upon.
 Making (complicated) protagonists out of (anti-heroic) outlaws and drifters, stories set during the nation’s period of greatest disparity seemed to resonate with movie audiences going home to watch an endless war on TV and waking up to read about the latest abuses of government control in the morning papers.
 With an eye for stark authenticity, a hallmark of Hollywood’s Second Golden Age of filmmaking, young directors like Peter Bogdanovich, Martin Scorsese, and Robert Altman made movies that addressed the problems of the present by opening a more realistic window onto the past.